- Redundancy to ensure that the inference pipeline is always available.

 Profiling and Benchmarking

 Inference and tagging of a product as anomalous or not must be completed at maximum 100ms ensuring a throughput of 10 products per second.
 The generation of embeddings for the pretrained CNN unsupervised model is for a 224x224 image on the order of 10ms without any optimization (fp32) or batching.
+The vector store is able to perform nearest neighbors search in approx 10ms-15ms (P99) latency for a 2048-dim vector.

 Recommended Hyper-edge Compute Nodes

-- Hybrid cloud deployment: with a mix of on-prem and cloud nodes.
+The compute nodes are selected based on the following criteria:- Hybrid cloud deployment: with a mix of on-prem and cloud nodes.

 - Redundancy: to ensure that the inference pipeline is always available.